What is a Salary Increment?

 - Calculate the decimal value of 30%, which is 30/100 = 0.30.

 - After that, multiply 0.30 by 28000 = 0.30 * 28000 to get 8400.

 - Later, add 8400 to 28000 to get 36400.

 - As a result, the revised salary with increment is 36400.

 How to determine salary increase?

 The state of the economy as a whole–inflation, changes in the cost of living, and so on.
 When deciding on a budget for salary hikes, cost of living increases should be a top priority.
-Consider the following factors to determine the salary increase:
+Consider the following factors to determine the annual salary increment increase:

 - The financial situation of the employer as a whole.